128technology/docs/docs/intro_rollback.md

 ## Rollback Considerations

-With an upgrade or installation to SSR v6.3.0, conductor rollbacks are performed using the `request system software revert` command from the conductor's PCLI.
+With an upgrade or installation of SSR v6.3.0, conductor rollbacks are performed using the `request system software revert` command from the conductor's PCLI.
 On routers, it is recommended that upgrades are performed from the conductor's GUI.
 Rollbacks must be performed from the PCLI.

 Rolling back earlier versions of the SSR software (conductor peer or router) with the interactive installer `install128t`, that is managed by a conductor may result in the system becoming unresponsive.
 It is highly recommended that rollbacks be performed through the conductor UI.
 Manual upgrades and rollbacks may not be resilient to failures.